Products & Systems

 Unit Load AGV

-These AGVs have conveyer rollers attached to them and transport several unit loads to and from stands, conveyors, palletizers, etc. These are mainly used in the food & beverage industry.
+These AGVs are equipped with conveyor rollers to transport multiple unit loads to and from stands, conveyors, palletizers, and other equipment.
+They are predominantly utilized in the food and beverage industry for their efficiency in handling various materials.

 Outdoor AGV

-As the name suggests, these AGVs do supporting tasks outside a facility such as vehicle inspections, weather monitoring, traffic handling, etc.
+As the name implies, these AGVs are designed for supporting tasks outside a facility, such as vehicle inspections, weather monitoring, and traffic management.

 Autonomous Mobile Robots (AMR)

-AMRs are used for very specialized applications such as last-mile delivery, loading, unloading, stacking, Piece picking, cleaning & disinfecting, etc.
+AMRs are employed for specialized applications including last-mile delivery, loading and unloading, stacking, piece picking, as well as cleaning and disinfecting tasks.

 Autonomous Security Robots (ASR)

-ASRs can be configured to perform verifications, secure check-ins, area monitoring, etc., inside and outside the facility.
-These are commonly used at airports, bus stations, large
+ASRs can be configured for various tasks such as verification, secure check-ins, and area monitoring, both inside and outside facilities.
+They are commonly utilized at airports, bus stations, and large events for their efficiency and versatility.

 Hospitality Robots

-These robots are mainly used in hospitals and hotels to assist room service, food and medicine delivery, housekeeping, and other generic tasks.
+These robots are primarily deployed in hospitals and hotels to assist with tasks such as room service, food and medicine delivery, housekeeping, and other general services

 What is an AGV Management System, and how it works?